The Incredible Jessica James: Release

 The film premiered at the 2017 Sundance Film Festival on January 27, 2017.
-On January 23, 2017, Netflix acquired the distribution rights and began streaming it on July 28, 2017.
+Prior to, Netflix acquired distribution rights to the film for more than $3 million and began streaming it on July 28, 2017.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 89%, based on 61 reviews, and an average rating of 7.10/10.
 The website's critical consensus reads, "The Incredible Jessica James makes its standard storyline feel new, almost purely on the strength of a captivating, potentially star-making performance from Jessica Williams."
 On Metacritic, the film has a weighted average score of 72 out of 100, based on 15 critics, indicating "generally favorable reviews".